 I often find myself wondering if our student groups like museums.
 I think back to when I was a teenager, and I remember the thought of spending time at any museum seemed very unappealing.
 The idea of wandering aimlessly from weird-looking art to even weirder fossils, world war exhibits or even a display featuring aircraft propellers, would have appeared to be no fun at all.
-Now I as an adult, I definitely have a different perspective.
-I have learned museums visits don’t have to be boring; in fact, I found many museums cater to students with excellent guided tours, workshops and special exhibits.
+Now as an adult, I definitely have a different perspective.
+I have learned museum visits don’t have to be boring; in fact, I found many museums cater to students with excellent guided tours, workshops, and special exhibits.

 If your school is heading out on an excursion this month, I hope a museum or two is on your itinerary.
-Exploring the many special interest exhibits and permanent collections available in these museums will definitely enhance your group’s visit.
+Exploring the many special interest exhibits and permanent collections available in these museums will enhance your group’s visit.

 Canadian War Museum